-The sort of epiphenomenal consciousness that Searle is considering, and finds incredible, is what necessarily arises from a classicalphysics conception of the brain.
+The sort of epiphenomenal consciousness that Searle is considering, and finds incredible, is what naturally arises from a classical-physics conception of the brain.
 But quantum theory gives consciousness a causal power that is outside the control of the bottom-level local deterministic laws that are the quantum counterparts of the classical laws of motion.
 The causal power of consciousness arises from the way that consciousness fills a causal gap in those bottom-level laws.
-This lacuna is filled in by conscious causal agents, acting via the 'top-down' Process I.
+This lacuna is filled in a natural way by causal agents, who supply the logically needed elements of definiteness.